Siriusmart/youtube-tui/docs/src/installation.md

 It's about download (or building) the binary and putting them in an easily accessible location (like `/bin/`).

+The YouTube TUI is not tested for Windows.

 ## Install from Crates.io (recommended)

 Crates.io is a repository for programs written in Rust, and the YouTube TUI is avaliable <a href="https://crates.io/crates/youtube-tui" target=_blank>*there*</a>.